Terms and Conditions

 - The Organiser, Port Authority of NSW, or City of Newcastle accepts no responsibility for loss, damage or theft of equipment, personal items and money during your residency.

-- The Organiser does not insure equipment or personal items.
+- The Organiser does not insure your equipment or personal items.

 - You are responsible for all equipment in your studio during your residency.
-All permanent items on the site will be checked on the condition report at the beginning and end of your residency.
 Any loss or damage of your studio space equipment will be your responsibility.